dominikjaniga91/JDBC-transactions/README.md

+# JDBC transactions
-# Example of transactions in JDBC
+## Example of connection to posgtres database running in docker container using JDBC
+## and handling of transaction.